Salmandabbakuti/superfluid-stream-gated-discord-server/README.md

 This project aims to gate Discord server/channels with Superfluid streams.
 Exclusive channel content and perks can be accessed by users who are streaming super tokens to the server admin account through the Superfluid protocol.

-I have also implemented periodic checks to ensure a stream is not terminated or flowRate is reduced for each user with the `streamer` role and remove the role if the stream is terminated or flowRate is reduced.
-This helps to ensure that only active streamers have access to our exclusive channels and perks.
+I also implemented periodic checks to ensure that all users with the `streamer` role are actively streaming to our server admin.
+If a user's stream is terminated or their flow rate is reduced, bot automatically removes the `streamer` role from their account to prevent them from accessing our exclusive channels and perks until they start streaming again.

 ### Prerequisites